Alchemist-X/howcryptoworksbook/Chapter_03_Solana_Ecosystem.md

 ### MEV and Block Building

+With leader routing via Gulf Stream and the potential for dramatically faster finality through Alpenglow, the dynamics of how value is extracted and transactions are ordered within blocks become particularly important.

 The leader-centric architecture we've described, with Gulf Stream routing transactions directly to scheduled leaders, creates important implications beyond latency.
 Because transactions don't sit in a public mempool visible to everyone, Solana's **MEV (maximal extractable value)** landscape operates quite differently than other architectures.

 Many validators now run **Jito-Solana**, a modified client that enables bundle auctions.
 This is optional infrastructure (not built into the protocol) that has achieved significant adoption.
 Searchers can package transactions into "bundles," simulate them off-chain, and pay tips for inclusion.
 Validators running Jito then build blocks combining both regular transactions (ordered by priority fees) and profitable bundles (ordered by tips).
 This system emerged organically from the direct-to-leader transaction flow, creating a MEV market that's integrated at the validator level rather than through separate relay infrastructure.

+The consensus mechanics, leader selection, and MEV dynamics described above flow directly into validator economics: understanding who pays what costs, who earns which revenue streams, and what incentives shape network participation.

 ## Section IV: Economics, Staking, and Governance